docknetwork/dock-substrate/scripts/ansible/README.md

 # Scripts

-## Ansible playbook for PoA node.
+## Ansible playbook for running a node.

-The playbook [poa-1-node](poa-1-node.yml) is used to run a testnet node, be it a validator, sentry or a full node.
+The playbook [run-node](run-node.yml) is used to run a testnet node, be it a validator, sentry or a full node.
 The playbook has only been tested on remotes running Ubuntu 18.04 and RHEL 8.2 using ansible 2.9.6 with python 3.8.
 It requires python3 to be installed on the remote (where node will run) as well and sudo access to the remotes.
 It will setup Docker, pull the testnet node image, start a container running a node.
 These are the parameters